Core i5-12400, Core i5-12400F Hit eBay For $365 and $323

 It would seem that a few of the unreleased Alder Lake chips may have gotten lost in the process.
 Affari Temporanei, an Italian retailer and also the eBay seller, has put the Core i5-12400 and Core i5-12400F processors up on eBay.
 The merchant marked the hybrid parts as OEM chips, but didn't confirm whether they're engineering samples (ES) or not.

-The store also listed the Core i5-12400 and Core i5-12400F on its online shop with similar pricing to the eBay listings.
+Affari Temporanei also listed the Core i5-12400 and Core i5-12400F on its online shop with similar pricing to the eBay listings.
 Apparently, there's only one unit each.
 Interested consumers from the U.S. would probably want to purchase through eBay since that's the only plaform where Affari Temporanei offers worldwide shipping.
 Obviously, it's a big risk since these are alleged OEM chips so they don't come with standard warranties.
-Jugding by early retailer listings, you may be paying a huge markup just to get the chips before everyone else.
+Judging by early retailer listings, you may be paying a huge markup just to get the chips before everyone else.

 Core i5-12400F, Core i5-12400 Specifications*